guzuoxu/pallet-dataset/README.md

-# Pallet detection and localization with RGBD camera
+#High-precision Pallet Detection and Localization using RGBD camera for Forklift Transportation
 Coming soon!